computingify/dolibarrAutoBackup/README.md

 - data base creation
 - user creation

-Find the data base password access by those one set at data base user creation
+Fill the data base password access by those one set at data base user creation